parflow/parflow/README-CMAKE.md

-## Quick Start with CMake on Unix
+## Quick Start with CMake on Unix/Linux

-CMake support is beta; feedback is appriciated.
-The Parflow project will be moving to CMake and removing support for the GNU Autoconf.
+CMake support is beta; feedback is appreciated.
+The ParFlow project will be moving to CMake and removing support for the GNU Autoconf in a future release.

-Important change for users used to previous building, the configure process is one step by default.
-Most builds of of Parflow are now on MPP architectures or workstations where the login node and compute nodes are same archticture the default build process builds both the Parflow executable and tools as one process.
+Important change for users that have built with Autoconf, the CMake configure process is one step by default.
+Most builds of of ParFlow are on MPP architectures or workstations where the login node and compute nodes are same architecture the default build process builds both the ParFlow executable and tools with the same compilers and libraries in one step.
 This will hopefully make building easier for the majority of users.
-It is still possible to build the two components seperatly; see instuction below.
+It is still possible to build the two components separately; see instruction below for building pftools and pfsimulator separately.

-CMake supports builds for other OS's and IDE tools (like Visual Studio on Windows and XCode on MacOS).
-The Parflow team has not tested building on other platforms; there will likely be some issues.
-We welcome bug reports and patches if you attempt other builds.
+CMake supports builds for several operating systems and IDE tools (like Visual Studio on Windows and XCode on MacOS).
+The ParFlow team has not tested building on platforms other than Linux; there will likely be some issues on other platforms.
+The ParFlow team welcomes bug reports and patches if you attempt other builds.

 ### Step 1: Setup

-Decide where you wish to install Parflow and associated libraries.
+Decide where to install ParFlow and associated libraries.

-Set the environment variable `PARFLOW_DIR` to your chosen location:
+Set the environment variable `PARFLOW_DIR` to the chosen location:

 For bash: